 Aspergillus Fumigatus

-Aspergillus fumigatus intolerance can cause allergic reactions, respiratory issues, or immune sensitivities.
-Reducing exposure, improving air quality, and supporting immune health can help manage symptoms.
+Aspergillus fumigatus sensitivity may cause allergic reactions, respiratory issues, or immune sensitivities.

 -